austin-py/337---Project-1-Twitter/README.md

     In this case input file needs to be a json object in the data folder.
 The output will appear in the data folder as the file name that was given plus "_answers.json".
 The year for save_to_text needs to correspond to a ggYEAR.json file in the data folder

-    Additionally, this file could easily be run from within the actual python file by modifying the input under the "if __name__ == '__main__':" statement.
-The default we have it set to is to run save to json and save to text for both the 2013 and 2015 data.

-    The output of get_output is found in: ggYEAR_answers.json for the data output
+    The output of get_output is found in the data subdirectory with the following file: ggYEAR_answers.json for the data output
         ggYEAR_answers.txt for the text output

 Dependencies:
     - We used a number of python packages within our code.
 These requirements can be found in requirements.txt and can